National Society for Certified

 Certified Home Energy Auditors?

-Our program is VERY detailed, practical, easy to understand and approved (or pending) in many states.
-It is also more affordable than many others we’ve seen on the market.
+Our program is VERY detailed, practical, easy to understand and approved in more states than any other residential energy auditing society in the western hemisphere.
+We're the only professional society that offers its students FREE thermographic equipment to perform a thorough energy audit.
+Our program is more affordable than any other comparable program on the market.
 Further, most of these programs have limited or no state recognized approvals nationwide.

 Do I need to be licensed or certified in any State to do Energy Audits?